web3validator/Zetachain_guide/README.md

 EOF

 ```
+# State Sync
-If you want to quickly catch up with the network, use this [State Sync]
+If you want to quickly catch up with the network, use this
 ```
 sudo systemctl stop zetacored